Living Light – Park

 The Park of Tomorrow

 Rotterdam is the first city worldwide to realize a park with interactive lighting powered by plants: ‘Het Park van Morgen’.
-This park became reality in Rotterdam on the 18th of November 2019 in one of Rotterdam’s neighbourhoods: Reyeroord.
+This park became reality in Rotterdam on November 2019 in one of Rotterdam’s neighbourhoods: Reyeroord.